This document describes steps to identify and address critical security vulnerabilities in SD-WAN based on PSIRT advisories dated June 4 and 15, 2026.

 Collection: For admin-tech generation, select Log and Tech options.
 Core is not required.

-Collect an Admin-Tech in SD-WAN Environment and Upload to TAC Case
+Collect an Admin-Tech in an SD-WAN Environment and Upload to a TAC Case

-Note: TAC analyzes these files to assess your environment for indicators of compromise related to this advisory.
-The analysis for this advisory focuses on a specific log entry that does not distinguish between legitimate and malicious use; manual review by TAC is required.
+Note: TAC analyzes these files to assess your environment for indicators of compromise related to both advisories.
+For the privilege escalation advisory, the analysis focuses on a specific log entry in /var/log/scripts.log that does not distinguish between legitimate and malicious use; manual review by TAC is required.
+For the arbitrary file write advisory, the analysis focuses on entries in /var/log/nms/vmanage-server.log; these entries can also occur during standard operations and must be assessed against normal operational posture to avoid false positives.

 After collecting admin-techs in Step 1, open a Cisco TAC support case and upload the admin-tech files collected.
-TAC analyzes the admin-techs for indicators of compromise associated with this advisory.
+TAC analyzes the admin-techs for indicators of compromise associated with both advisories (CVE-2026-20245 and CVE-2026-20262).

 Required Actions:

-cisco-sa-sdwan-privesc-4uxFrdzx in the title to initiate the analysis.
+cisco-sa-sdwan-privesc-4uxFrdzx and cisco-sa-sdwan-arbfw-c2rZvQ in the title to initiate the analysis.

-Note: Cisco has not released a software fix for this vulnerability and no workarounds are available.
+Note: Cisco has released software fixes for these vulnerabilities on all release trains at this time, but no workarounds are available.
 The TAC analysis in Step 3 helps determine whether any indicators of compromise are present in the admin-tech files you provided.
-Further guidance will follow as it becomes available from engineering.
+Upgrade to a fixed software version and adhere to TAC guidance regarding any other necessary next steps.

-TAC performs a preliminary analysis of the admin-tech files you uploaded in Step 2 and assesses them for indicators of compromise associated with this advisory.
+TAC performs a preliminary analysis of the admin-tech files you uploaded in Step 2 and assesses them for indicators of compromise associated with both advisories (CVE-2026-20245 and CVE-2026-20262).

-For this advisory, the analysis is focused on a specific log entry in /var/log/scripts.log on each Manager (vManage).
-Because the underlying command is legitimate and the log does not distinguish between legitimate and malicious use, any matching entries require manual review by TAC against the customer’s normal operational posture before being treated as a confirmed indicator.
+For advisory CVE-2026-20245, the analysis is focused on a specific log entry in /var/log/scripts.log on each control component (vManage, vSmart, and vBond).
+Because the underlying command is legitimate and the log does not distinguish between legitimate and malicious use, any matching entries require manual review by TAC against your normal operational posture before being treated as a confirmed indicator.

 Possible outcomes of the TAC analysis:

-Note: Per the advisory, exploitation of this vulnerability requires netadmin privileges, which an unauthenticated attacker can obtain only through valid credentials or exploitation of CVE-2026-20182 or CVE-2026-20127.
-If your control components have been upgraded to a fixed release for both of those advisories and no indicators of compromise were identified for the prior events, the known unauthenticated exploitation paths for this new vulnerability are mitigated on those specific devices, based on the files reviewed.
+Note: Per the CVE-2026-20245 advisory, exploitation requires netadmin privileges, while CVE-2026-20262 requires at least a lower-privileged single-task user account.
+An unauthenticated attacker can obtain those credentials through valid credentials or exploitation of CVE-2026-20182 or CVE-2026-20127.
+If your control components have been upgraded to a fixed release for both of those advisories and no indicators of compromise were identified for the prior events, the known unauthenticated exploitation paths for both CVE-2026-20245 and CVE-2026-20262 are mitigated on those specific devices, based on the files reviewed.

-If TAC identifies indicators of compromise associated with this advisory in your environment, TAC contacts you with specific guidance.
+If TAC identifies indicators of compromise associated with these advisories in your environment, TAC contacts you with specific guidance.
 Complete all instructions provided by TAC.

-If no indicators of compromise are identified for this advisory, no further action specific to this advisory is required at this time, based on the admin-tech files reviewed.
+If no indicators of compromise are identified for either advisory, no further action specific to the compromise assessment is required at this time, based on the admin-tech files reviewed.
+Upgrading to a fixed release for both advisories is still strongly recommended.

-At the conclusion of a successful remediation, and based on each customer’s specific security assurance requirements, customers may wish to evaluate and act on the following hygiene activities.
+At the conclusion of a successful remediation, and based on your specific security assurance requirements, Cisco recommends that you evaluate and act on the hygiene activities listed here.
 These activities apply regardless of which remediation option is selected.
-They are customer-managed; Cisco does not direct or perform them on the customer’s behalf.
+They are user-managed; Cisco does not direct or perform them on your behalf.

 The proper command to perform a secure factory reset is:

 Note: Admin-tech collection is the preferred method.
-Only use the manual verification step below if admin-tech files cannot be collected and shared with TAC.
+Only use the manual verification step shown here if admin-tech files cannot be collected and shared with TAC.
 The result of this manual step is preliminary; document findings and share them with TAC, who performs the official assessment.

-Note: For this advisory, the manual verification consists of a single targeted log check.
-The log entry searched for is generated by a legitimate command and the log alone does not distinguish between legitimate and malicious use.
-Any matching entry must be reviewed against the customer’s normal operational posture before being treated as a potential indicator.
+Note: For both advisories, the manual verification consists of targeted log checks.
+The log entries targeted by these checks are generated by legitimate commands and activity, and the logs alone do not distinguish between legitimate and malicious use.
+Any matching entry must be reviewed against your normal operational posture before being treated as a potential indicator.
 If a matching entry cannot be reconciled with normal operations, document the finding and share it with TAC.

 Apr 15 09:44:57 vmanage vScript: Tenant list upload per vsmart serial number: /usr/bin/vconfd_script_upload_tenant_list.sh -cli path /home/admin/malicious.csv vpn 0

-Step 1: Access vshell on each Manager (vManage) and search the log file
+Step 1: Access vshell on each control component and search the appropriate log files for CVE-2026-20245 indicators

 From the vManage CLI, drop into vshell and run: